seika-afk/Context-dev-Features/01-Browser-Interaction/MindProcess.md

             - [x] rescrape and return changed dm

 Feature 1's functionality part is done, now i just gotta clean the code, use oops here and expose endpoint via express or smtg, to be able to use .
+Have divided the hugeass file into components , for mantaining it easily

+---
+### Feature 2 : Fill form